Shapelier than Leggings

-Today they’re worn with or without heels, and everywhere from the sports field to the red carpet: leggings are undoubtedly the sexiest way to stay comfortable.
-For quite some time, leggings were the top choice for women on the ski slopes, and now they’re making a major comeback.
+Today they’re worn with or without heels, and everywhere from the sports pitch to the red carpet: Stirrup pants are undoubtedly the sexiest way to stay comfortable.
+For quite some time, they were the top choice for women on the ski slopes, and now they’re enjoying a major comeback.

-In the beginning, ski pants were made of heavy gabardine and had a flaring wedge shape that fluttered in the wind and was uncomfortable for the wearer.
+In the beginning, ski trousers were made of heavy gabardine and had a flaring wedge shape that fluttered in the wind and was uncomfortable for the wearer.
 With her innovative mindset, Maria Bogner sought to eliminate these unflattering inconveniences.
-To do so, she incorporated elastic cuffs attached to the ankle seams of her ski pants and tucked them under her feet, inventing the first straight-leg Bogner ski pants.
+To do so, she attached elastic cuffs to the ankle seams of her ski trousers and tucked them under her feet, thus inventing the first straight-leg Bogner ski trousers.

-Later, Maria visited the legendary tailor Strolz in St. Anton am Arlberg to further slim the silhouette of the ski pants.
-Then, in the 1950’s, the Bogners teamed up with the couture-weaving house Bianchini-Férier to create a new stretchy wool-nylon known as “Fantastiss” which was not only waterproof, but also stretchy enough to accentuate the female figure as well.
+Maria Bogner\\\\\'s first silhouette-slimming ski pants came from the legendary tailor Strolz in St. Anton am Arlberg.
+Then, in the 1950’s, the Bogners teamed up with the couture-weaving house Bianchini-Férier to create a new elastic wool-nylon known as “Fantastiss” which was not only waterproof, but also stretchy enough to accentuate the female figure.

-With the new cut and fabric combined, Bogner ski pants became a fast international sensation.
-In fact, by 1960, ski pants were officially called “Bogners” in the American English dictionary.
-One by one, Hollywood’s starlets and all the other It-girls flocked to the shops to pick up a pair of the new, sleek and sexy skiwear.
+With the new cut and fabric combined, Bogner ski trousers became a fast international sensation.
+In fact, by 1960, ski trousers were officially called “Bogners” in the American English dictionary.
+One by one, Hollywood’s starlets and all the other It-girls of the day flocked to the shops to pick up a pair of the new, sleek and sexy skiwear.

 Today, the classic Bogner ski pants are back in a range of modern colors, and are definitely suitable to wear beyond just the ski slopes.
-They’re perfect for a range of winter sports, and are even sleek and classy enough to wear out or to the office when paired with the right top - ideally a stylish Norwegian sweater - and boots!
+They\\\\\'re perfect for a range of winter sports, and are even sleek and classy enough to wear out or to the office when paired with right top - ideally a stylish Norwegian sweater - and cool ankle boots!